History of Poland (1939–1945): Aftermath of the Munich Agreement

 The Munich Agreement of 1938 did not last for long.
 In March 1939 the German occupation of Czechoslovakia began with the invasion of Bohemia and Moravia, leaving Slovakia as a German puppet state.
 Lithuania was forced to give up its Klaipėda Region (Memelland).
 Formal demands were made for the return of the Free City of Danzig to Germany, even though its status was guaranteed by the League of Nations.
 In early 1939 Hitler proposed Poland an alliance on German terms, with an expectation of compliance.
 The Polish government would have to agree to Danzig's incorporation by the Reich and to an extraterritorial highway passage connecting East Prussia with the rest of Germany through the so-called Polish Corridor (an area linking the Polish mainland with the Baltic Sea).
 Poland would join an anti-Soviet alliance and coordinate its foreign policy with Germany, thus becoming a client state.
 The independence-minded Polish government was alarmed and a British guarantee of Poland's independence was issued on 31 March 1939.
-Reacting to this act and to Poland's effective rejection of the German demands, Hitler renounced the existing German–Polish Non-Aggression Pact on April 28.
+Reacting to this act and to Poland's effective rejection of the German demands, Hitler renounced the existing German–Polish declaration of non-aggression on April 28.

 In August 1939 negotiations took place in Moscow, launched by the competing Allied-Soviet and Nazi-Soviet working groups, each attempting to enlist Stalin's powerful army on their side.
 By the evening of 23 August 1939, Germany's offer was accepted by default, because the Polish leaders' refusal to cooperate militarily with the Soviets prevented the possibility of the alternate outcome.
 The Molotov–Ribbentrop Pact of non-aggression was signed.
 In anticipation of an attack and occupation of Poland by Nazi Germany, the pact had secret provisions attached, which delineated carving up parts of Eastern Europe into spheres of influence of the two signatories.
 The dividing line was running through the territory of east-central Poland.
 The "desirability of the maintenance of an independent Polish State" was left to mutually agreed "further political developments" read the text, which was discovered years later.